-A: On the Wednesday before the class starts, you will be emailed a link to join the class, which you can click on Thursday to join.
-If you don’t receive this link by 5pm Wednesday, contact us.
+A: On the day before the class starts, you will be emailed a link to join the class.
+If you don’t receive this link by 5pm on 7 October, please contact us.

 Q: Do I need to bring anything to the first class?

 A: We recommend having some paper you can write notes on, or opening up a word document to take notes during the class.
 We also recommend you buy Writing True Stories by Patti Miller, as Patti will use this as a reference text throughout the course.